Schillings/SwordPhish/README.md

 ![SwordPhish](http://g.recordit.co/DEALRp32ml.gif)

 SwordPhish is a very simple but effective button that sits within the users Outlook toolbar.
-One click and the suspicious e-mail is instantly reported and contains all metadata required for investigation.
+One click and the suspicious e-mail is instantly reported to your designated recipient (i.e your internal security team, or SoC) and contains all metadata required for investigation.

-**SwordPhish should be underpinned by your security awareness programme**.
-Suspicious e-mails can't be reported if your users don't know what they are looking for or what to deem suspicious.
+**SwordPhish should be underpinned by a staff security awareness programme.** Suspicious e-mails can't be reported if your users don't know what they are looking for or what is suspicious.

-The recipient of reports receives the original reported e-mail as an  attachment along with every header to aid further investigation.
+The recipient of a SwordPhish report receives the original e-mail as an attachment and every header to aid further investigation.

 ![SwordPhish Report](https://i.imgur.com/43ZC625.png)